Dragon984/IN2011Checker/README.md

 Question 1 for now

-Question 2 will be up tonight hopyefully :)
+Question 2 will be up tonight hopefully :)